 - research speech topics and develop and support their ideas [Information Literacy]; and

 - evaluate the effectiveness of self and peer's speeches [Oral Communication].

 Planned Sequence of Topics and/or Learning Activities

-- students deliver a minimum of three (3) speeches in front of a live audience during the term of the course
+- students deliver a minimum of three (3) speeches in front of a live audience in a classroom or professional setting during the term of the course

 - students deliver the following types of speeches: one (1) speech must be informative, one (1) speech must be persuasive (speech assignment and rubric are on file in Arts Department office); these speeches must include research, a delivery outline of the speech, and citation of sources or use of a bibliography.
 Students may be required to deliver other types of speeches at the discretion of the instructor

 - students' informative and persuasive speeches are required to be a minimum of eight (8) minutes in length